marijnh/Eloquent-JavaScript/19_paint.md

 {{index rounding}}

 Then you can compute the ((slope)) of the line, which determines the amount the coordinate on the other axis changes for each step you take along your main axis.
 With that, you can run a loop along the main axis while also tracking the corresponding position on the other axis, and you can draw pixels on every iteration.
-Make sure you round the non-main axis coordinates since they are likely to be fractional and the `draw` method doesn't respond well to fractional coordinates.
+Make sure you round the nonmain axis coordinates, since they are likely to be fractional and the `draw` method doesn't respond well to fractional coordinates.

 hint}}